ikostan/pico/README.md

 - Temperature sensor and accelerated floating-point libraries onboard.
 - Drag-and-drop programming using mass storage over USB.

 The Pico W is a great choice for IoT projects, and it’s priced at just $6!
 If you’re interested in C/C++ or MicroPython development, you can get started with this versatile board.
-For more details, check out the official documentati
+For more details, check out the official documentation.

 [Repo stats with RepoTracker](https://repo-tracker.com/r/gh/ikostan/pico?utm_source=github-stats)